 Your system supports five modes, 0 (default) to 4, which primarily differ in timing.
-When Auto is selected, the BIOS will select the best available mode after checking your hard drive.
+When Auto is selected, the BIOS will select the best available mode after checking your hard drive or CD-ROM.

 Auto The BIOS will automatically set the system according to your hard disk drive's timing.
 04 You can select a mode that matches your hard disk drive's timing.
-Caution: Do not use the wrong setting or you will have drive errors.
+Caution: Do not use the wrong setting or you will have drive or CD-ROM errors.